More Than a Hobby- a great Cigar is the start of your Passion

 When it comes to Craft Beers then it gets a bit more interesting, here is where I run into problems - with the new style of heavy-hopped craft beers, the bitterness can make for a poor cigar experience.

-Again, it becomes a trial and error thing; but generally I stick to IPA's or Hazy's and then a heavy Stout and a strong dark cigar to finish my night.
+Again, it becomes a trial and error thing; but generally I stick to wheat beers, or a juicy hazy and then a heavy stout and a strong dark cigar to finish my night.

 ...what was the number for AA again?